hexanal/fredmercy-blog/src/content/en/ramblings/communicating.md

 Of course there are alternatives!
 Those are the ones I'm looking at right now:

 **[Signal](https://www.signal.org/)** Messenger sounds like the best alternative to the other messengers.
-It has an app for iOS, Android, MacOS, Windows, and Linux; it's fully encrypted; it's easy to use.[*](It needs access to your contact list, which is always weird, but let's hope it's all encrypted anyway and that nothing fishy is happening.)
+It has an app for iOS, Android, MacOS, Windows, and Linux; it's fully encrypted; it's easy to use.[note: It needs access to your contact list, which is always weird, but let's hope it's all encrypted anyway and that nothing fishy is happening.]

 As for fully-fledged social networks, like a _Facebook clone_, I've heard of two projects: